Chart Color Schemes

 The educational profile of Redlynch exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 28.0% among residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region's rate of 21.1%.
+The area's educational profile is notable regionally, with university qualification rates at 28.0% of residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region average of 21.1%.
 Bachelor degrees are most prevalent at 19.5%, followed by postgraduate qualifications (5.0%) and graduate diplomas (3.5%).
-Vocational credentials are prominent, with 39.0% of residents aged 15+ holding such qualifications - advanced diplomas (12.7%) and certificates (26.3%).
+Vocational credentials are also prominent, with 39.0% of residents aged 15+ holding them - advanced diplomas at 12.7% and certificates at 26.3%.

 Frequently Asked Questions - Education